Stewart Smith — Jed’s Other Poem

 My contract with V2 Records (now Universal Music Group) who acquired my video for zero dollars; gave me the right to post it and exhibit it as a portfolio piece.
 Note their praise for the video, and the enthusiasm for Res Fest.
 We had several exchanges like this.
 Thanks again for your patience, Jeanne!

-The irony is that two decades later, folks publishing videos to major social platforms that contain copyrighted music is just par for the course.
+The irony is that two decades afterward, folks publishing copyrighted music to social platforms is just par for the course.
 The platforms even enthusiastically facilitate it, negotiating related money exchanges with the record companies on the side.
 How different this world is now compared to the one we lived in these years ago.

 Legacy